Tyler4p/Micromouse-Maze-Simulator/README.md

 2) Enter a name for the maze.
 3) Enter a maze size.
 This must be an integer between 2 and 16.

-Now the GUI should open up, and you are free to click on walls locations toggle whether or not a wall is present there.
+Now the GUI should open up, and you are free to click on wall locations to toggle whether or not a wall is present there.

 To save your work, press "s" on your keyboard.